Nevermetyou65/When-I-code-to-do-statistics-for-the-first-time/README.md

 # When-I-code-to-do-statistics-for-the-first-time :zany_face:
-As the name of repository suggest, this repository contains notebook files that diaplays the code and its result of statistical simulation.
+As the name of repository suggest, this repository contains notebook files that displays the code and its result of statistical simulation.

 ## About notebooks
 There are 2 notebooks here: